 Once the echoes of the Pummerin die away, TV and radio stations switch to Johann Strauss’s Blue Danube waltz.
 Those not fiddling with a firework fuse then grab a partner and dance in the New Year.

-After the waltz, all that remains to do is drink a glass of champagne or sparkling wine, nibble at your marzipan pig, and try not to think about all the clearing up.
+After the waltz, all that remains to do is drink a glass of sparkling wine, nibble at your marzipan pig, and try not to think about all the clearing up.

 P.S.